The One Who Remembered

-"I'd like to see that shadow and give it a piece of my mind."
-She said defiantly.
+"I'd like to see The Shadow and give it a piece of my mind," she said defiantly.

-"Apparently to others it is."
-Evina mumbled.
-"I don't know why I'm still concerned about what people think about me.
-It's like one of the last things I have left.
-A reputation.
+"Apparently, it is to others," Evina mumbled.
+"I don't know why I'm still concerned about what people think of me.
+I guess it was one of the last things I had left, my reputation, my legacy.
 And now it's being forgotten."

-"But I thought you didn't like all the attention."
-The cat said.
+"But I thought you didn't like all the attention," she said.

-At that point the waitress came up to them.
-She took a pencil from her apron pocket and drew out a notepad to take their order.
+At that moment, the waitress came up to them.
+She took a pencil and notepad from her apron pocket to take their order.
 "Ok, so what'll it be for you two today?"

-"I'll have a double chocolate banana special."
-The cat said.
+"I'll have a double chocolate banana special," she said.
 "What about you?"

-The waitress went away and Lily looked back at the duck with puzzlement.
+The waitress walked away, and Lily looked back at him with puzzlement.
 "What?
-I thought you could have two malts to yourself.
+You usually get two malts for yourself.
 What's happening to you?"

 "You mean, even worse than normal?"